merondun/puzzler/README.md

 `pg_renamed.filtered.bam` -> re-align HiC to final assembly `${WD}/logs/contact_maps/${SAMPLE}.${IT}.pdf` -> create final contact map pdf

-:exclamation If you then encounter this warning:
+:exclamation: If you then encounter this warning:

-`~~~~ Multiple scaffolds corresponding to a single Chr for HART038 pri, INSPECT!  ~~~~` You must stop and inspect `${WD}/${SAMPLE}/02_${IT}HapHiC/02_orienting/hap_newID_map.txt` and deal with the duplicate 'Chr', because you have multiple scaffolds corresponding to a single reference chromosome.
+`~~~~ Multiple scaffolds corresponding to a single Chr for HART038 pri, INSPECT!  ~~~~`

+You must stop and inspect `${WD}/${SAMPLE}/02_${IT}HapHiC/02_orienting/hap_newID_map.txt` and deal with the duplicate 'Chr', because you have multiple scaffolds corresponding to a single reference chromosome.
 Rename them something unique (e.g. Chr1 and Chr1A) in column 2, and then re-run:

 ```